 Remember that refactoring is meant to eliminate code duplication, fill in any short-cuts, and make logic clearer for your program.
 Refactoring is not fixing bugs, optimization, or adding in defensive code.
 Also, refactoring is not a goal in itself.
 While it can become standard practice for your team, it must always serve a function.
 Never refactor chunks of code that you do not intend to change.

 Today, many projects can consist of extreme programming requirements and still move at a blistering pace, and, for these requirements, Agile Methodologies are well suited to create powerful and adaptable software.
 But, in the actual approach, refactoring in Agile is still sometimes not performed, creating a major missed opportunity for many Agile development teams.
 Often, an Agile shop may cite time dependencies as the reason for skipping refactoring.
 They are in a race to lower the time to market, but this can often result in half-baked objects and programs.
 While refactoring may take an initial setup phase, it actually can result in a faster time to delivery.
 Add refactoring to your standard practice and you may see the overall quality of your output increasing, and this is something that all Agile development teams can support.

 Among the many tools available to agile teams for refactoring, the problems caused by code duplication is an area where tools and solutions are lacking.
 This is because relevant code duplication is not only difficult to find, but extremely challenging to assess risk.
 As a codebase grows and matures, and passes through the hands of many different developers and teams, the problems associated with code duplication grow, making it exponentially more difficult to refactor them.

-Try Sider Scan and find more opportunities to refactor code.
+Try Sider Scan, our original duplicate code detection tool, and find more opportunities to refactor code.
 It can scan an entire codebase and provide an assessment, as well as help prevent unnecessary duplicates from further lowering the quality of your code.